top of page

 It is of course worth noting that science itself owes its existence to Christianity.
 The early pioneers of science held the belief that we live in a rational universe controlled by a stable-minded Creator, and thus acted on their faith that the universe can be rationally interpreted.
 As such, to suggest that science would somehow conflict with Christianity is akin to using a fish to prove there is no water on the earth.
 But more pertinent to this article, Christianity also presents a set of ethics by which scientists must abide.

-One would think that on a list of dos and don'ts, "don't rob graves" and "don't kill humans" would be bright red, bold, underlined, and italicised.
+One would think that on a list of dos and don'ts, one would think "thou shalt not murder" would be quite prominent.
 Scientist or not, human life is generally not a thing people take lightly.
-Unfortunately, this is often taken as a general suggestion more than a solid rule.
+Unfortunately, this is often taken as a creative suggestion more than a solid rule.
 As such, when Evolution became popular, and Evolutionists sought to provide their missing links, they weren't entirely opposed to robbing graves, and even killing members of "lesser races", for purposes of scientific study.
 There is evidence to suggest that British museums alone may have had up to 10,000 separate aboriginal bodies, not all of which had been callously exhumed.
-Likewise, the Smithsonian Institute in Washington is in possession of the remains of 15,000 people from various races.
+Likewise, the Smithsonian Institute in Washington is in possession of the remains of 15,000 people from various ethnic groups.

 Around the 18th and 19th centuries, there was high demand for fresh "specimens", which of course were also not stolen from graves.
 Such remains would fetch a high price, and requests for them practically begged hunters to run around killing people.
 Mayor Korah Wills of Bowen, Queensland, graphically described how he had done just that in his deathbed memoirs, speaking of how he had brutally murdered and dismembered a local tribesman just to provide a scientific specimen.
 Edward Ramsay, curator of the Australian Museum in Sydney, likewise published a museum booklet implying aborigines are "Australian animals", and giving instructions on both robbing their graves and plugging bullet holes in fresh kills.
 When laws were finally put in place to protect these people, Ramsay had the audacity to complain that his supplies were affected.

-The Evolutionary Bodysnatch is so closely and directly related to the Evolutionary fairy tale and the pursuit of evidence for it (evidence which, of course, was still never found, and most Evolutionists today would hesitate to present it even if it had been) that if I was so inclined, I would use it against atheism as frequently as atheists use the crusades against Christianity.
+The Evolutionary Bodysnatch is so closely and directly related to the Evolutionary fairy tale and the pursuit of evidence for it (evidence which, of course, never manifested) that if I was so inclined, I would use it against atheism as frequently as atheists use the crusades against Christianity.
 But obviously, I know how that would turn out, and so once again, it would be futile.

 Unfortunately, we've all rebelled against that standard.
-We may not have been as sick as the people discussed today, but nevertheless, we have broken God's laws, and owe Him an account for doing so.
+We may not have been as sick as the people discussed today (or even if you are), but nevertheless, we have broken God's laws, and owe Him an account for doing so.
 The ultimate punishment for such sins is death.
-But whose death it requires is open for dispute.
-On the one hand, the sinner, and the sinner alone, deserves death.
+But whose death it requires is optional.
+On the one hand, the sinner, and the sinner alone, actually deserves to die.
 But on the other hand, God is not especially keen on delivering such a verdict.
 Thus, there is an alternative: Substitution.
 God has the authority to allow two people to swap verdicts, and so if an innocent person willingly dies in place of a guilty person, the guilty person goes free.

 Enter the Lord Jesus Christ, who 2,000 years ago was born of a virgin, and lived a perfect life, free of sin.
 Nevertheless, He died, taking upon Himself the full punishment for sins He never committed.
 After this, He rose from the grave, and promised eternal life to all sinners who will repent and follow Him.
 Those who do so will be gradually reformed in this life, and free of sin entirely in the next.
 In other words, far from leading to evil, Christianity leads to perfection in eternity.